-The first- or second authored major publication published in one of the journals listed below can be accepted by the Credentials Committee without detailed evaluation, provided it meets the criteria specified above.
-It is the Resident's responsibility to provide the Credentials Committee with a copy of the manuscript.
+A paper published in one of the journals listed below will be accepted by the Credentials Committee without further evaluation, provided it meets the criteria specified above.
+It is the resident/trainees' responsibility to provide the Credentials Committee with a copy of the manuscript.